getodk/build/README.md

 ### Contributing

 Pull requests are welcome!
 Please be sure you follow existing conventions: braces on newlines, 4-width soft tabs, single-quoted strings, and so on.
 Don't be shy to submit living pull requests early, so we can all work together to refine your contribution.
-See the [full conttribution guide](CONTRIBUTING.md) for further details.
+See the [full contribution guide](CONTRIBUTING.md) for further details.

 ### License